w3f/polkadot-wiki/docs/learn/learn-governance.md

 added or removed from the TC via a simple majority vote of the [Council](#council).

 The TC aims to safeguard against malicious referenda, implement bug fixes, reverse faulty runtime updates, or add new but battle-tested features.
-The TC has the power to fast-track proposals by using the Democracy pallet, and is the only origin that can trigger the fast-tracking functionality.
+The TC can fast-track proposals using the Democracy pallet and is the only origin that can trigger the fast-tracking functionality.
 We can think of the TC as a "unique origin" that cannot generate proposals but fast-track existing ones.

 Fast-tracked referenda are the only referenda that can be active alongside another active referendum.
 Thus, with fast-tracked referenda, it is possible to have two active referendums